|

 his black BMW and easily navigated is way to Hamra, a main street in the

-diner that was showing the “football” game, the first match of the much
+style diner that was showing the “football” game, the first match of the

-anticipated world cup.
-The diner was supposed to be a model of 1950’s
+much anticipated world cup.
+The diner was supposed to be a model

-American diner, and they had done a pretty good job right down to the
+of 1950’s American diner, and they had done a pretty good job right down

-gaudy vinal cover metal chairs, though I told Mazen the bathrooms were
+to the gaudy vinal cover metal chairs, though I told Mazen the bathrooms

-too nice to be American.
-We started with Nachos, and then I had a
+were too nice to be American.
+We started with Nachos, and then I

-Philly cheese steak sandwich, which I only half finished.
-We had
+had a Philly cheese steak sandwich, which I only half finished.
+We

-the whole meal was the first Budweiser I had tasted in a week.
-The
+of the whole meal was the first Budweiser I had tasted in a week.

-local beer here is called Almaza, and tastes very much like Heineken,
+The local beer here is called Almaza, and tastes very much like

-which would be good if you liked that kind of thing, but my taste for so
+Heineken, which would be good if you liked that kind of thing, but my

-called “piss-water” American style pilsner cannot be denied.
+taste for so called “piss-water” American style pilsner cannot be

 After dinner, we